sankalpsinha-cmos/mayanknagda.github.io/experience.md

 - Office Bearer at SRM IET On Campus: Mar 2016- Sep 2016

 ### Awards and Appreciations
-- The IET CLN Trendsetter of the year 2018
+- The IET CLN Trendsetter of the year 2018 (Individual Award)
-- CLN Iconic Event of the year 2018 (As IET Chairman)
+- The IET CLN Iconic Event of the year 2018 (Group Award, As IET Chairman)
-- CLN Dynamic Chapter of the year 2018 (As IET Chairman)
+- The IET CLN Dynamic Chapter of the year 2018 (Group Award, As IET Chairman)
 - More Details on- <a href="http://www.srmuniv.ac.in/engineering/cse/achievements/srm-iet-on-campus">Click Here</a>